GreenDelta/openLCA2-manual/src/libraries/README.md

 ![](../media/library_example.png)
-</br>_Example of a library product system displayed in the graphical editor of openLCA 2.0_
+</br>_Example of a library product system displayed in the model graph of openLCA (process from the library are indicated as grey)_

 The implementation of libraries brings various advantages to the users of openLCA: